Supervision

 (2) Where am I now, in the context of (1)

-The following is an exact from my accreditation submission.
+The following is an extract from my accreditation submission.
 I have chosen it as coaches are the main audience for this blog.

 Where am I trying to get to?